1) Do you accept my insurance?

 5) What can I do to whiten my teeth?

-Coffee, teas, and dark sodas can stain your teeth so make sure you brush or rinse your mouth after.
+Coffee, teas, and dark sodas and some foods can stain your teeth so make sure you brush or rinse your mouth after.
 Latest trends say “oil pulling” helps whiten teeth, but we haven’t tried it yet.
 Oil pulling or swishing is when you use olive oil or coconut oil and swish it in your mouth for 20 minutes then spit it out.
 Another option is to whiten your teeth of course.
 We offer in- office dental whitening with ZOOM!
 Whitening, or take home whitening.
-We offer free take-home whitening to all our patients!
-At each 6-month checkup and cleaning appointment, you may request free whitening.
-(As long as there is no decay or active periodontal disease in your mouth).
+We offer take-home whitening to our patients!
+(As long as there is no decay or active periodontal disease)

 6) What are dental sealants, who should get them, and how long do they last?